Sidney Olcott: Biography

 Despite making the studio owners very rich men, they refused to increase his salary beyond the $150 a week he was then earning.
 From the enormous profits made for his employers, Olcott's dividend on the one share they had given him amounted to $350.
-As a result, Sidney Olcott resigned and took some time off, making only an occasional film until 1915 when he was encouraged by his Canadian friend Mary Pickford to join her at Famous Players-Lasky, later Paramount Pictures.
+As a result, Olcott resigned and took some time off, making only an occasional film until 1915 when he was encouraged by Mary Pickford to join her at Famous Players–Lasky, later Paramount Pictures.
 The Kalem Company never recovered from the mistake of losing Olcott and a few years after his departure, the operation was acquired by Vitagraph Studios in 1916.

 Olcott was a founding member of the East Coast chapter of the Motion Picture Directors Association, a forerunner to today's Directors Guild of America and would later serve as its president.
-Like the rest of the film industry, Sidney Olcott moved to Hollywood, California, where he directed many more successful and acclaimed motion pictures with the leading stars of the day.

 Olcott married actress Valentine Grant, the star of his 1916 film, The Innocent Lie.

 During World War II, Olcott opened his home to visiting British Commonwealth soldiers in Los Angeles.
 In his book titled Stardust and Shadows: Canadians in Early Hollywood, writer Charles Foster tells of this period in Olcott's life, and of how he was introduced to many members of Hollywood's Canadian community through Olcott.
 Olcott died in Hollywood, California, in the house of his friend Robert Vignola where he lived after the death of Valentine Grant.
 Wanting to be buried in Canada, he is buried in Park Lawn cemetery in Toronto, Ontario.